reganjs/javascripting/README.md

 # javascripting
-This repository contains the Javascripting exercises I completed for LHL
+This repository contains the Javascripting exercises I completed for LHL.